-- a) within 5 seconds of the beacon transmitting its first RLS Rotating Field message maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message for a minimum period of 30 minutes or until the beacon is deactivated if this occurs first; - b) as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for the operating lifetime of the beacon to an accuracy of better than one second or until the beacon is deactivated; - c) After the first 30 minutes, utilise UTC time to activate the GNSS receiver at the time given by M{offset} past each subsequent hour until the beacon is deactivated or 6 hours has elapsed: At M{offset} minutes, with $0 \leq M{\text{offset}} \leq 59$, past the next natural hour since end of the initial GNSS receiver 30 minute activation period to check for receipt of an RLM for a minimum period of 15 minutes; and - d) If UTC is not available after the first 30 minutes the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2 and 4.5.5.4.
-If UTC is then established the beacon shall continue as per c) above.
+- when encoded with RLS functionality (i.e., transmitting an RLS Rotating Field) maintain the GNSS receiver in an active mode of operation such that it can continuously check for receipt of an RLM message and UTC, for a minimum period of 30 minutes after beacon activation, or until a valid RLM message is acquired, or until the beacon is deactivated if this occurs first; - as soon as possible determine Coordinated Universal Time (UTC) from the GNSS receiver and maintain a clock for at least 6 hours from the time the beacon was first activated, to an accuracy of better than three seconds (once UTC has been acquired) or until the beacon is deactivated (if UTC is not acquired see (e) below); - if an RLM message has not been received within the first 30-minute period, then at the end of this time, utilize UTC time to next activate the GNSS receiver at the next occurrence of UTC $M{\text{offset}}$ minutes to check for receipt of an RLM, for a minimum period of 15 minutes, or until an RLM message is acquired (e.g., if the first 30-minute period ended at 02:29 and $M{\text{offset}}$ is 15 minutes, then next activate the GNSS receiver at 03:15, or if $M{\text{offset}}$ is 44 minutes, then next activate the GNSS receiver at 02:44); - then during each subsequent hour reactivate the GNSS receiver to check for receipt of an RLM for a minimum period of 15 minutes at $M{\text{offset}}$ minutes, with $0 \leq M{\text{offset}} \leq 59$ , past the hour until either an RLM message is received or 6 hours has elapsed since the beacon was activated; - if UTC is not available after the first 30 minutes the beacon shall attempt to establish UTC using the timings detailed in sections 4.5.5.2.
+If UTC is then established the beacon shall continue as per c) and d) above from the next occurrence of UTC $M{\text{offset}}$ minutes; and f) once an RLM message is received, or after 6 hours has elapsed since beacon activation, whichever is sooner, the beacon shall revert to the GNSS timings in sections 4.5.5.2.